facebook/docusaurus/admin/local-testing.md

-Sometimes you want to run the latest version of Docusaurus via `npm` or `yarn` without having to publish it to npm itself.
+Sometimes you want to test the latest version of Docusaurus via `npm` or `yarn` without having to publish it to npm itself.
 For example, you may want to use the latest code in `master`.

 There are a couple of ways to use a local version of an npm package.